gerixx/jcodeddi/README.md

 ## Proxy Based Injection

-A dependency injector named 'myapp' is created with `Wiring.getContext("myApp")`.
+A dependency injector named 'myapp' is created with `Wiring.getContext("myapp")`.
 The 'magic' happens when a bean like `A` is instantiated by the injector, then also its `Dependency` objects are instantiated.
-Every `Dependency` object instantiates the referenced service bean and stores it, this results in a cascading creation of the complete dependency tree with root bean `A`.
+Every `Dependency` object instantiates the referenced service bean and stores it, this results in a cascading creation of the complete dependency tree with root bean `A` when executing `...connectAll(A.class)`.

 `Dependency<B> b` acts as a proxy and returns with `b.get()` the service bean `B`.
 The `Dependency` constructor requires as first argument the client bean as type of the interface `Dependent`,